rwieruch/blog_robinwieruch_content/blog/react-drag-and-drop/index.md

 );
 ```

 That's it.
-You have learned how to create a vertical/horizontal drag and drop list in React by using react-beautiful-dnd.
+You have learned how to create a vertical/horizontal drag and drop list in React by using @hello-pangea/dnd.
 In addition, you learned how to use the render prop pattern in React to give the developer of a component more control from the outside.
 Hopefully this React tutorial was a great experience for using different patterns in React.